syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### ExportColumnWidth

-By default data grid will be export to PDF with PDF file default column width.
-But you can also export the data grid to PDF with same SfDataGrid column width value in PDF file column width also by setting `ExportColumnWidth` as `true`.
-ExportColumnWidth property default value is false.
+By default data grid columns will be exported to excel with the value of the `DataGridPdfExportOption.DefaultColumnWidth`.
+But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridPdfExportOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();